cyberrangecz/docs/docs/installation-guide/openstack-requirements.md

 Floating IPs need to be unrestricted on any firewalls.

-It is recommended to use for OpenStack deployment open source project [Kolla Ansible](https://github.com/openstack/kolla-ansible), which supports all KYPO requirements.
+For OpenStack deployment, it is recommended to use open source project [Kolla Ansible](https://github.com/openstack/kolla-ansible), which supports all KYPO requirements.

 ## OpenStack Resources